roikonen/scalablemodeling/README.md

 > _**Melvin E. Conway**_

-Conceptual models derived from the domain often lead to software structures that should mirror the communication patterns within the organization.
+Conceptual models derived from the domain often lead to software structures that should mirror the communication structures within the organization.

 > "Civilization advances by extending the number of important operations which we can perform without thinking of them."
 > _**Alfred North Whitehead**_

-When we can focus solely on implementing conceptual models from the domain without worrying about the technical details we can abstract away, we achieve the highest velocity.
+When we focus solely on implementing conceptual models from the domain and minimize concerns about technical details, we achieve the highest velocity in problem-solving.

+It’s like how modern engineers don’t need to worry about manually managing memory in high-level languages or how mathematicians use symbolic computation tools instead of solving everything by hand.
+Each layer of abstraction frees us to think bigger and move faster.

 ## Scalability is Prerequisite of Success